jnozzi/cocoadev.com/markdown/ForceFrontmostApplication.md

 In Cocoa:

-General/[NSApp activateIgnoringOtherApps:YES];
+[NSApp activateIgnoringOtherApps:YES];

 I think this does what you need.
-If not you can do it with Carbon (see General/GetCurrentProcess and General/SetFrontProcess).
+If not you can do it with Carbon (see GetCurrentProcess and SetFrontProcess).

 I'm not sure what you mean by getting the event focus.

 -------------

-If you do a General/SetFrontProcessWithOptions(&psn, kSetFrontProcessFrontWindowOnly);
+If you do a SetFrontProcessWithOptions(&psn, kSetFrontProcessFrontWindowOnly);
-to force only one window, it doesn't seem to work if General/NSBorderlessWindowMask is set for the window.
+to force only one window, it doesn't seem to work if NSBorderlessWindowMask is set for the window.
 It brings two windows to the front instead!
 (Looks like a bug).

 But if you set:
-styleMask:General/NSTitledWindowMask|General/NSTexturedBackgroundWindowMask
+styleMask:NSTitledWindowMask|NSTexturedBackgroundWindowMask

-It seems to look and work as you would like, and not have a title (despite General/NSTitledWindowMask being set).
+It seems to look and work as you would like, and not have a title (despite NSTitledWindowMask being set).